howdyai/botkit-docs/docs/core.md

 ## Matching Patterns and Keywords with `hears()`

-In addition to these traditional event handlers, Botkit also provides the [controller.hears()](#controllerhears) function, which configures event handlers based on matching specific keywords or phrases in the message text.
+In addition to traditional event handlers, Botkit also provides the [controller.hears()](#controllerhears) function, which configures event handlers that look for specific keywords or phrases in the message.

-The hears function works just like the other event handlers, but takes a third parameter which specifies the keywords to match.
+Each call to `controller.hears()` sets up a separate set of patterns to listen for.
+Developers may specify a single pattern to match, or an array of patterns.
+By default, Botkit treats these patterns as regular expressions to be evaluated against the `message.text` field in incoming messages.
+This behavior can be modified using [controller.changeEars()](#controllerchangeears)

+In addition to the array of patterns, `hears()` also receives as an argument one or more event types.
+Only events of the type listed will be evaluated.

+It is important to note that Botkit will *stop processing handlers* when the first `hears()` trigger is matched.
+Triggers are evaluated in the order in which they are defined in the code.
+This is a major difference in the way most event handling systems work, which will fire all matching handlers, and differs from handlers configured with [controller.on()](#controlleron), which behave as expected.

 ```javascript
 controller.hears(['keyword','^pattern$'],['message_received'],function(bot,message) {